 In 1984 Indianapolis made the commitment to build a rowing course in the north pool of the reservoir and to bid for the World Rowing Championships.
 The development of the rowing course was fast tracked when Indianapolis was unexpectedly awarded the 1987 Pan American Games after it was determined that Cuba was unable to host the games.
 The success of the Pan American Games regatta led to Indianapolis being awarded the 1994 World Rowing Championships.

 The rowing course remains one of the country’s premiere venues.
 The first US World Rowing Championships were held here in 1994.
-The Eagle Creek course has held multiple USRowing National Championships, numerous Olympic, Pan-Am and National Team trial regattas as well as NCAA National Championships (2002-2003, 2013-2014, 2019), Big Ten Women’s Rowing Championships (2011-2018) and regional collegiate, junior and masters events.
+The Eagle Creek course has held multiple USRowing National Championships, numerous Olympic, Pan-Am and National Team trial regattas as well as NCAA National Championships, Big Ten Women’s Rowing Championships and regional collegiate, junior and masters events.
 You can find a list of the regattas and many results here.
 Regatta History

 The purpose of the Indianapolis Rowing Center is to be a community rowing program with opportunities for all ages.
 The junior program is open to any youth aged 12-18 in the Indianapolis metropolitan area.
 We offer Learn to Row classes for people of all ages, skill levels, fitness levels, and capabilities.
 Adults with rowing experience are invited to join the Masters Rowing Program.
 Other groups that currently row out of the Indianapolis boathouse include IUPUI Club Rowing Team and Butler University Crew.